vadimonus/moodle-report_extendedlog/README.md

     - Fixed bug with missing core events in eventname filter.
 - Release 2.0.2 (build 2021121301):
     - Fixed warning with crud, edulevel and origin filters.
+- Release 2.0.3 (build 2021121302):
+    - Fix dmlreadexception on theme More with Postgresql.